rmoise/meet/README.md

 <br />

-**SCENARIO 2:** User can change the number of events they want to see
+**Scenario 2:** User can change the number of events they want to see

 **Given** user starts typing a number from the number of events filter